Primary Navigation Mobile

 Overview

 The Audi A6 Avant continues a long tradition of being among the best estate cars for a wide variety of buyers.
-The swoopier design underlines the firm’s focus on aesthetics and style over outright load-lugging, but in the real world the Audi still has a huge boot with lots of clever estate features.
+The swoopier design of this latest version underlines the firm’s focus on aesthetics and style over outright load-lugging, but in the real world the Audi still has a huge boot with lots of clever estate features.
+It works very well on UK roads, too.

-We’d encourage you to poke around the boot first – and the interior, with those swathes of shiny piano black trim – before you choose.
+We’d encourage you to poke around that boot – and the interior, with its swathes of shiny piano black trim – before you make a buying decision, though.
 In a nutshell, it’s less focused to drive than the BMW 5 Series Touring and not as commodious as a Mercedes-Benz E-Class Estate.
-With those provisos in mind, should you do go for an A6 Avant as your premium estate car choice, we hardly think you will be disappointed.

 What’s new?